I have books. I'm immensely proud of them, and I hope you enjoy them. Please buy responsibly, and choose an independent bookseller.

 With over 1000 books about Winston Churchill, it seems a tad criminal than very few consider his servants.
 This biography of his longest-serving cook is the first to look in depth at the life of one of the most crucial members of the Churchillian support team.
 Ranging from rural Hertfordshire in the 1880s through the high life of the 1930s fast set and into blitz-turn London, it's about 20th century food, Churchill's domestic set up, and the life of an ordinary woman in extraordinary circumstances.

-Available in hardback from Feb 2020.
+Available now in hardback and audiobook.

 For events linked to Victory in the Kitchen:

 “Her life is interesting in its own right.
 But Gray also uses her as a lens through which to view the changing faces of both dining and domestic service over the course of almost a century...a sumptuous and well-studied biography.”